dagster-io/dagster/docs/docs-beta/docs/guides/quality-testing/asset-checks.md

 In most cases, checking the data quality of an asset will require multiple checks.

-The example below defines two asset checks using the `multi_asset_check` decorator:
+The example below defines two asset checks using the `@multi_asset_check` decorator:

-- one that fails if the `order_id` column of the asset contains a null value.
+- One check that fails if the `order_id` column of the asset contains a null value
-- another one that fails if the `item_id` column of the asset contains a null value.
+- Another check that fails if the `item_id` column of the asset contains a null value

-In this example, both asset check will run in a single operation after the asset has been materialized.
+In this example, both asset checks will run in a single operation after the asset has been materialized.

 <CodeExample filePath="guides/data-assets/quality-testing/asset-checks/multiple-asset-checks.py" language="python" title="Asset with multiple asset checks" />